DevExpress/devextreme-documentation/api-reference/10 UI Components/dxSplitter/1 Configuration/onResizeEnd.md

 ---
 ---
 ##### shortDescription
-A function that is called when resize is finished.
+A function that is called when resizing ends.

 ##### param(e): ui/splitter:ResizeEndEvent
 Information about the event.

 ##### field(e.cancel): Boolean
-Allows you to cancel resize.
+Allows you to cancel resize operation.

 ##### field(e.component): {WidgetName}
 The UI component's instance.